 To qualify as a commercial pilot, you need to complete both theoretical and aircraft ﬂight instruction.

-The Airline Transport Pilot Licence (ATPL) Theory is an important part of this instruction.
-It takes around six months to complete (21 weeks or 735 hours).
+The Airline Transport Pilot Licence (ATPL) Theory is an important part of this instruction and takes around nine months to complete.

 The course covers various topics, such as meteorology, the principles of flight and navigation.